 - Description: idiopathic orbital inflammatory disease (IOID) - previously called an orbital pseudotumour - is an uncommon disease characterised by non-neoplastic and non-infectious space-occupying orbital lesions.
 It is usually unilateral (more so in adults) but can be bilateral (more so in children).
 It may be acute, chronic or recurrent.
 Lacrimal gland involvement occurs in about 25% of cases when the condition is then known as dacryoadenitis (this can also occur spontaneously in a self-limiting fashion).
 Another subtype of IOID involves the extraocular muscles - orbital myositis.
-Proptosis can also occur in the Tolosa-Hunt syndrome and in Wegener's granulomatosis.
+Proptosis can also occur in the Tolosa-Hunt syndrome and in granulomatosis with polyangiitis (GPA).

 - Symptoms: pain is a common feature of all types of IOID, associated with acute discomfort in the lacrimal gland in dacryoadenitis and diplopia in orbital myositis and in Tolosa-Hunt syndrome.
 Children with IOID may have systemic complaints such as fever.

 - Signs: in addition to proptosis (which may be mild), ophthalmoplegia occurs in IOID along with tenderness over the lacrimal gland or worsening of diplopia on attempted gaze in the field of action of affected muscles where the lacrimal gland or muscles are involved respectively.
 Ocular motor nerve palsies also occur in Tolosa-Hunt syndrome and GPA patients may additionally have scleritis or keratitis.